Marbles (album)

 The album did not chart in the UK, due to it being packaged with a couple of stickers, which is against chart rules.
 So despite selling enough for a top 30 position, the album was declared ineligible for the album chart; however, its first single "You're Gone", reached #7 in the UK Singles Chart, thus becoming their first UK top ten hit since 1987's "Incommunicado".
 The follow-up single "Don't Hurt Yourself" peaked at #16.
 Classic Rock ranked Marbles #11 on their end-of-year list for 2004.
+The album is ranked at #53 on Prog Magazine's list of the Top 100 Prog Albums of All Time.

 Concept and reception

 Marbles was the second Marillion album in a row produced by Dave Meegan, who had already helped the band craft Brave and Afraid of Sunlight, albums to which Marbles was compared by both reviewers as well as the band itself.
 Unlike Anoraknophobia though, Marbles was mostly not mixed by Meegan but Mike Hunter.
-Exceptions are "The Invisible Man", "Fantastic Place", "Ocean Cloud", "You're Gone" (mixed by Meegan) and "Genie" (mixed by Steven Wilson) and "Angelina" (mixed by Meegan and Wilson).
+Exceptions are "The Invisible Man", "Fantastic Place", "Ocean Cloud", "You're Gone" (mixed by Meegan), "Genie" (mixed by Steven Wilson) and "Angelina" (mixed by Meegan and Wilson).

 While Marbles is not strictly a concept album, it is tied together by thematic threads.
 Several of the songs are connected via segues or crossfades.
 The four parts of the title track work as musical interludes, but they also tell a continuing story about the narrator's childhood fascination with marbles, collecting them and losing most of them over the years. ("Losing one's marbles" is slang term for going insane, which has also been described as a theme of "The Invisible Man".)
 Furthermore, the song "The Damage" includes multiple lyrical call-backs to "Genie"; "Ocean Cloud" mentions "the invisible man" and in a key moment of "Neverland", the line "you're gone" appears.

 According to Steve Hogarth, escape is a recurring theme on the album.